 Start of an answer: Low speed efficiency limit

-- Up: Method of assembly
+- Spectrum of means of assembly

 - Experimental demonstrations of single atom manipulation